zellwk/zellwk.com/src/posts/2022-05-12-csrf-attacks.md

 Access-Control-Allow-Origin: *
 ```

-Second, even if you allow all origins to access your server, you still need a `Access-Control-Allow-Credentials` option for browsers to send cookies to the server.
+Second, even if you allow all origins to access your server, you still need an `Access-Control-Allow-Credentials` option for browsers to send cookies to the server.

 ```shell
 Access-Control-Allow-Credentials: true